vmware-archive/jsonnet-lang-for-gazelle/README.rst

 Contributing
 ------------

 The jsonnet-lang-for-gazelle project team welcomes contributions from the community.
-Before you start working with jsonnet-lang-for-gazelle, please read our `Developer Certificate of Origin`_.
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
+For any questions about the CLA process, please refer to our `FAQ`_.
 For more detailed information, refer to `CONTRIBUTING.md`_.

 License
 -------